dvajs/dva/docs/guide/source-code-explore.md

 > If there is a plugin for onReducer, expand reducer with the reducer's plugin; otherwise return directly to reducer.

-In combineReducers:
+In `combineReducers`:
-- The first `...reducers` is the historyReducer passed in from dva and the reducer in the model stripped out by ` reducers[m.namespace] = getReducer(m.reducers, m.state);
+- The first `...reducers` is the `historyReducer` passed in from dva and the reducer in the model stripped out by `reducers[m.namespace] = getReducer(m.reducers, m.state);`
-- The second parameter is the extraReducers added manually in the plugin;
+- The second parameter is the `extraReducers` added manually in the plugin;
 - The third parameter is the asynchronous reducer, which is mainly used to dynamically load the reducer in the model after dva runs.

 #### createStore

-Now that we have a combine reducer, with sagaMiddleware and promiseMiddleware created in core, and createOpts passed in from dva, we can now officially create the store.
+Now that we have a combine reducer, with sagaMiddleware and `promiseMiddleware` created in core, and createOpts passed in from dva, we can now officially create the store.

 > The createOpts passed in from dva is
 ```js